siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Skeleton

 The site is designed around the theme of a mixtape, popular in the eighties.
 The navigation icons are therefore designed to reflect the buttons on a cassette player i.e. the play triangle and the square stop buttons.
-The functions of these icons are still universally understood so will be clear to users.
+The functions of these icons are still universally understood so will be intelligible to users.
 The navigation icons are prominently displayed on the pages allowing an clear flow through the application from the home page to the quiz page ending on the modal and then returning to either the quiz or the home page.

 All text areas are contained in boxes and are centred on the screen for a positive user experience.